Table of Contents

 Blockchain analytics is the application of numerous analytical techniques and approaches to identify trends, patterns, and correlations in blockchain data.
 It’s like employing data analytics to gain important insights, specifically from blockchain data.

 Transparency is one of the benefits of blockchain technology.
 This is because transactions, which are at the heart of blockchain technology, are openly recorded and visible to anybody on the public ledger.
 Furthermore, it cannot be tampered with.
-This means that, anyone interested will always find a huge amount of data on the blockchain free to explore and study.
+This means that anyone interested will always find a huge amount of data on the blockchain free to explore and study.

 From transaction data and user addresses to smart contract activities, every aspect of the blockchain network is open to scrutiny.
 Here’s how it works: